wtre/iBMSC/README.md

 * Prevented notes in Expansion Code from being loaded.

 ## Functionalities
 * Added Random and S-Random.
-For S-random, note overlapping can occur.
 * Added a display for recommended #TOTAL.
 * The application now saves the option "Disable Vertical Moves".
 * Changed the temporary bms file extension from .bms to .bmsc.